GluuFederation/docs-oxtrust-api-prod/docs/source/admin-apis.md

 1. Create a file called `identity.xml` if it does not already exist

-1. Add the following code to `identity.xml`:
+1. Add the following to `identity.xml`:

     ```
     <?xml version="1.0"  encoding="ISO-8859-1"?>